KennyTech/csci3055u-project-template/README.md

 ## About the language

-> **History**
+# History

-> - Scala was written by Martin Odersky in 2004 after his experience with working with the Java team and being unsatisfied with the contraints of Java.
+Scala was written by Martin Odersky in 2004 after his experience with working with the Java team and being unsatisfied with the contraints of Java.
 Odersky wanted a language that was a midway from a language that is as pragmatic as Java, and a language that is a pure functional academic language.
 At the time he worked on FUNNEL, a functional programming language that yields general programming notation, based on join-calculus theory (concurrent processes, global lexical scoping, static type-checking, and so on).

->
-> **Some interesting features**
+# Interesting Features
-> - Scala is an "object functional" programming language.
+- Scala is an "object functional" programming language.
-> - Scala combines functional programming with object orientated programming that is capable of operating with the Java infrastructure.
+- Scala combines functional programming with object orientated programming that is capable of operating with the Java infrastructure.
-> - Syntactic flexibility (ie. foo.toString = foo.toString(), semi-colons are unnecessary to end lines)
+- Syntactic flexibility (ie. foo.toString = foo.toString(), semi-colons are unnecessary to end lines)
 > - Unified type system (ie. Unlike Java where there are strict distinction, any types, like *Int* and *Boolean* both inherit from the *Any* class)
 > - Type inference (ie. Compiler will deduce type when unspecified) (functional programming)
 > - No distinction from statements and expressions (functional programming)